adexdams/ml-supervised-learning/README.md

 * After the initial scoring, the models were scored and evaluated
 * The model hyperparameters were tuned using the following measures by hand coding, using RandomizedSearchCV and GridSearchCV
 * The model outputs were evaluated with an ROC curve, Confusion Matrix, Classification Report, etc.

+## Next Steps

+See the Python notebook attached to this repository for the modeling work.